 Work and workers (yes, humans) will always be essential to organizations, but organizations themselves will be more diverse, and work will be organized, structured, and done in new ways, increasingly through arrangements outside of regular full-time employment.
 How can leaders navigate this new digital work ecosystem?
 How should your organization plan for the changes ahead?
 Important clues are emerging from a unique consortium of human resource executives and other leaders.
 To help frame where the world of work is going, CHREATE leaders identified five fundamental forces driving change: Social and organizational reconfiguration.
 Each of the four quadrants describes a different kind of organization, with different approaches to strategy, talent, and work: Current state.
 How can you use this map to navigate the evolving work ecosystem?
 How mindset, habits and behaviours drive change, transformation and progress.
 In my work with Hyper Island, and the research I am doing on the future of learning and working, I’ve spent time observing people and behaviors.

 As business becomes increasingly global and cross-functional, silos are breaking down, connectivity is increasing, and teamwork is seen as a key to organizational success.
-According to data collected by the authors over the past two decades, the time spent by managers and employees in collaborative activities has ballooned by 50% or more.
-There is much to applaud about these developments—but when consumption of a valuable resource spikes that dramatically, it should also give us pause.
-At many companies, people spend around 80% of their time in meetings or answering colleagues’ requests, leaving little time for all the critical work they must complete on their own.
-What’s more, research the authors have done across more than 300 organizations shows that the apportionment of collaborative work is often extremely lopsided.
+According to data we have collected over the past two decades, the time spent by managers and employees in collaborative activities has ballooned by 50% or more.
+Certainly, we find much to applaud in these developments.
+However, when consumption of a valuable resource spikes that dramatically, it should also give us pause.
+Consider a typical week in your own organization.
+What’s more, research we’ve done across more than 300 organizations shows that the distribution of collaborative work is often extremely lopsided.
 But this “escalating citizenship,” as the University of Oklahoma professor Mark Bolino calls it, only further fuels the demands placed on top collaborators.
 Precious Personal Resources These three resource types are not equally efficient.